Table of contents

 IP address, or Internet Protocol address, is a numerical label assigned to internet-connected devices, including laptops, printers or mobile devices on a particular network.
 The first version of the Internet Protocol was introduced in 1973, but IPv4 was the first to be used widely.

-To compare IPv4 vs. IPv6, we need to look at how these Internet Protocols emerged, what benefits they offer and what the main differences between IPv4 and IPv6 are.
+To understand IPv4 vs. IPv6, we need to look at how these Internet Protocols emerged, what benefits they offer, and how the two protocols differ in practice.

 What is IPv4?

-IPv4 stands for Internet Protocol version 4, and it was first introduced in 1981 by DARPA as a connectionless protocol.
+IPv4 stands for Internet Protocol version 4, and it was first introduced in 1981 by DARPA as a connectionless protocol, later standardized by the IETF.
 An IPv4 address is 32 bit-long and is made up of four octets written in decimal digits between 0-255 and separated by dots.
 Each block represents one unique byte.

 For example: 1.2.3.4 (ISP: APNIC Pty Ltd.) or 208.65.153.238 (ISP: Youtube LLC).